Sacred Valley Tours With Moray and Salt Mines

 Ollantaytambo

 Finally, we drive to Ollantaytambo to explore this quaint Inca village and the amazing Inca Ruins on the hilltop above.
-These ruins is where the Incas fought their last battle with the Spanish conquerous, before they had to retreat and flee into the dense jungle.
+These ruins are where the Incas fought their last battle with the Spanish conquerous, before they had to retreat and flee into the dense jungle.
 Most of the structures were unfortunately incomplete.
 There is a section with a number of bolders that were carved, but didnt make it to their destination.

 Additional towns